rmscode/binary-garden/docs/software/microsoft-office/teams/ms-teams.md

 4. Select **Manage policies**, select a policy, and then select **Edit**.
 5. Turn on the setting for **SIP devices can be used for calls**, and then select **Save**.

-!!! tip "You can also use PowerShell
+!!! tip "You can also use PowerShell"

     ```powershell
     Set-CsTeamsCallingPolicy -Identity Global -AllowSIPDevicesCalling $true